Our Parks

 Picnicking.

-There are many beautiful places in Big Basin for individuals and groups to picnic.
-Visit the map on CA State Parks’website to plan your perfect picnic.
+After the fire, there are still many beautiful places in Big Basin to picnic.
+Visit the map on CA State Parks’ website to plan your perfect picnic.

 Photo by Danny Halvorson